ayush1997/Robust-Lane-Detection-and-Tracking/README.md

 A robust lane-detection and tracking framework is an essential component of an advanced driver assistant system, for autonomous vehicle applications.
-The problem of lane detection and tracking in- cludes challenges such as varying clarity of lane markings, change in visibility conditions like illumination, reflection, shadows etc.
+The problem of lane detection and tracking includes challenges such as varying clarity of lane markings, change in visibility conditions like illumination, reflection, shadows etc.
 In this paper, a robust and real-time vision-based lane detection and tracking framework is proposed.
-The proposed framework consists of lane boundary candidate generation based on extended hough transform and CNN based lane classification model for de- tection.
+The proposed framework consists of lane boundary candidate generation based on extended hough transform and CNN based lane classification model for detection.
 Additionally, a Kalman filter is used for lane tracking.
 The framework is trained and evaluated on the data collected by our experimental vehicle on Indian roads.
 The dataset consists of a total of 4500 frames with varying driving scenarios, including highways,